FloWuenne/fusion-benchmarking-scripts/README.md

 The aim of this tutorial is to perform a standardized infrastructure benchmark in the Seqera Platform.
 At the end of this tutorial you will have ran a number of pipelines and collected performance metrics with which you can evaluate your infrastructure.

+This repository provides YAML templates to set up and run infrastructure benchmarks on the Seqera Platform.
+These templates are designed to streamline the process of creating and executing standardized benchmarks across different computing environments.

+**Note:** Users need to customize these templates for their specific infrastructure:

+1. **Compute Environment**: Modify configurations to match your setup (buckets, computing regions, networking, etc.).

+2. **Pipeline**: Update pipeline configurations with specific details for the workflow you will benchmark (URL, revision, profile, parameters, etc.).

+These customizations ensure the benchmarks accurately reflect your infrastructure's performance for the workflow you will assess.

 ## Overview

 This tutorial has been split up into 5 main components that you will need to complete in order: